rohitburman/GDP-AND-INCOME-ANALYSIS/README.md

-1. #GDP-AND-INCOME-ANALYSIS, International Census Analysis and
+1. #GDP-AND-INCOME-ANALYSIS AND International Census Analysis

 Which are the counties where employer's contribution to pension and insurance is greater than 7000?